JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 ## Verify a detached signature

-Use the gpg tool to verify the signature of a downloaded file.
+Use the PGP tool to verify the signature of a downloaded file.

 ```
 gpg --verify installer.tar.gz.asc installer.tar.gz